unhindered-ec/unhindered-ec/Planning.md

   - It would probably be reasonable to add a `parallel` feature to the project so people could leave out parallelism (& Rayon) if they didn't want any of that.
+- Should the `scorer` be inside the generation so we don't have to keep capturing it and passing it around?
+  - Or should there actually be a `Run` type (or a `RunParams` type) that holds all this stuff and is used to make them available to types like `Generation` and `Population`?

 ## Wednesday, 21 Sep 2022 (7-9pm)